Gov. Faustino N. Dy, Sr. Memorial Hospital

-Gov. Faustino N. Dy, Sr. Memorial Hospital (GFNDSMH) is a government-operated hospital located at Calamagui 2nd, Ilagan, Isabela, created by virtue of an act of the Philippine National Assembly in 1939.
+The Gov. Faustino N. Dy, Sr. Memorial Hospital (GFNDSMH) is a government-operated hospital located in Calamagui 2nd, Ilagan, Isabela, created by virtue of an act of the Philippine National Assembly in 1939.
 It is a 100 to 200-bed capacity secondary hospital operated by the provincial government of Isabela.

 History

 The Isabela Provincial Hospital was created by virtue of an act of the National Assembly of the Philippines in 1939, thereby giving way for the construction of the main building in 1940, which was not completed due to the outbreak of the Second World War in 1941.

 On 15 August 1945, Dr. Jose Valdez, who was the head of the Philippine Civilian Affairs unit (PCAU), turned over the hospital with all supplies, equipment, medical and nursing staff and other personnel who were providing basic medical and surgical supplies and ward operating and dispensary equipment to the government, which operated the hospital under the Bureau of Health.
 Because of budgetary constraints, personnel were reduced leaving a skeletal force to continue its operation with Dr. Rodolfo B. Silvestre as acting Chief of Hospital until 11 March 1946.

 On 12 March 1946, Dr. Victorino L. Vergara, was appointed as the 1st Chief of Hospital and in 1947, the hospital was transferred to the Department of Health.
 During his administration, he was able to tap the support of the provincial government, which gave allocated 5 units of prefabricated buildings for the hospital.
 These were used for the construction of the operating room, and OB-Gyne buildings that could accommodate about 12 beds.
 With the presence of an operating room and the availability of ample medical, surgical supplies and simple equipment, it could already meet the demand for common procedure.
 Construction of an out-patient department, dental and administrative office followed.
 Vergara retired in 1960 and was replaced by Dr. Jesus Maddela.